 In the late sixties, the Mexican Government’s Maquiladora Export Program (now known as the IMMEX Program) began laying the foundation for this industry.
 It is mostly responsible for expanding industrialization, employment opportunities and most importantly, allowing the importation of goods to be assembled and exported without import duties or taxes.
 Aerospace companies have taken advantage of these manufacturing opportunities in Mexico.

-The aerospace manufacturing industry in Mexico is a top performing sector and an excellent example of overall growth according to Export.gov:
+The aerospace manufacturing industry in Mexico is a top-performing sector and an excellent example of overall growth, according to Export.gov:

 A ProMexico 2018 report has revealed that the medical device manufacturing industry in Mexico continues to experience favorable growth.
-Over the past few decades, some 641 medical device manufacturers have leveraged nearshore operations along the U.S./Mexico border regions, which is responsible for adding around 156,831 to the workforce and over $9.05 billion annually in exports.
+Over the past few decades, some 641 medical device manufacturing companies have leveraged nearshore operations along the U.S./Mexico border regions, which is responsible for adding around 156,831 to the workforce and over $9.05 billion annually in exports.

 Factors that contribute to this industry’s growth include:

 - Academic, government and private sector collaborations expand device manufacturing and improve efficiency

 - Proximity to the U.S. provides several cost-effective benefits over other global locations like China

 Apparel & Textile Manufacturing Industry